traceroot-ai/traceroot-sdk-ts/README.md

 1. Type `requestId` in the first input box.
 1. Select `=` and in the second input box type `123` for this example.
 1. Type Enter button to add that criteria to search.
 Then you can see all traces or workflows with `requestId` as `123` logging metadata in the TraceRoot UI.
+1. Notice that within the same trace decorator or `traceFunction` call, a new logging metadata will replace the previous one.
+For example, if you have two `logger.info` calls with first one having `requestId` as `123` and the second one having `requestId` as `456`, the second one will replace the first one at last.
+For now, to avoid this, you may need to add a new `traceFunction` call or a new `trace` decorator.

 <div align="center">
   <img src="misc/images/log_metadata_search.png" alt="Log Metadata Search" width="90%">